 That day on the carpet was a pivotal moment of “putting my hand to the plow and not looking back” (Luke 9:62).

-God wants us to grow spiritually.
+God wants us to grow and stay spiritually nourished.
 He longs for us to come to Him daily.
 He looks forward to it.

 Why is it important to stay spiritually nourished?